 Manistee River Trail-Manistee National Forest

 From Hodenpyl Dam Pond the Manistee River winds south uninhibited and free in the Manistee National Forest for 13 miles before a road crosses it.
 Unmolested by bridges, cottages and dams, this wild stretch of Michigan’s third-longest river appeals not only to paddlers and anglers looking for trophy trout but also to hikers.
 On the east side of the river lies the Manistee River Trail, on the west side a portion of the North Country Trail (NCT).
-Together those trails can be combined into a 23-mile loop that has become one of the most popular backpacking treks in the Lower Peninsula.
+Together those trails can be combined into a 23-mile loop that has become the most popular backpacking trek in the Lower Peninsula.

 This adventure is relatively new.
 The 11-mile Manistee River Trail was completed in 1992 and the crucial link between the two trails — a 245 feet suspension bridge that spans the Manistee River just below Hodenpyl Dam — wasn’t built until four years later.
 The foot bridge, the largest wooden suspension bridge in the Lower Peninsula, serves as the cornerstone for a scenic route through a variety of terrain that features numerous viewing points.